material-components/material-components-web/framework-examples/angular4/README.md

 ﻿# MDC-Web Example - Angular4

-This folder contains an example for using mdc-textfield and mdc-button within Angular4.
+This folder contains an example for using mdc-textfield and mdc-button (with mdc-ripple) within Angular4.

 ## Setup